Summer gardens are a joy but building sun-blocking structures of shade cloth and framing can be a chore.

 - Durability.
 Dismantle and store your hoops under shelter and off the ground and they will last for 15 years or longer.
 Store shade cloth out of the elements and it will remain intact for well over a decade.

 - Portability.
 Working alone, I can dismantle and reinstall a 55-foot Holley Hoop structure in about twenty minutes, and in less than half that if assisted.

 - Modularity.
 To extend bed length, just add more pairs of Holley Hoops.
 For really long beds, meet two shorter pieces of shade cloth at the structure’s middle rather than sewing them together.
 Then install shade out and towards the ends.

 - Adjustable hoop sizes.
 Short crops like lettuce don’t need a lot of headroom.
 Trim down your masonry ladders to an appropriate size and then dedicate the hoops and fitted shade cloth to crops based on their growth patterns.

 - All-season use.
-I also use the Holley Hoops in the winter to support frost cloth and the principals of installation are exactly the same as with shade cloth.
+I also use the Holley Hoops in the winter to support frost cloth and the principles of installation are exactly the same as with shade cloth.